ChilliCream/graphql-platform/README.md

 Console.WriteLine(schema.Execute("{ foo }"));
 ```

 In order to setup a GraphQL HTTP endpoint hot chocolate comes with a asp.net core middleware.

-In order to set it up create a new empty web project with the dotnet CLI.
+Create a new project with the web template that comes with your dotnet CLI.

 ```bash
 dotnet new web -n graphql-web